limjiaxiang/doggo-cv-chatbot/README.md

 --

-Chatbot Development and Integration Process (TBC):
+Chatbot Development and Integration Process [DONE]:
-1. Python Telegram Bot API or using NodeJS [To decide]
+1. Python backend, Telegram Bot API
-2. Webhooks for bot
+2. Webhooks for bot with timeout of 100s
 	- When a user sends an image to the bot or mentioned the bot when sending an image in a group chat
-3. Bot sends images to back-end then run it through custom predict function
+3. Bot sends images to back-end then run it through custom predict pipeline function
 4. Outputs breed prediction and probability of the prediction